Validation Standards for Building Simulation Software

 Validation is not a one-off seal of quality, but an ongoing process.
 Every new program version should be tested against the relevant standards.
 For users, the published validation documentation is an important selection criterion for the software comparison — it shows not only that a program calculates correctly, but also that the vendor provides transparency about the capabilities of its software.

-When selecting a simulation software, the validation should be evaluated in the context of the use case: for summer thermal protection in Germany, EN 13791 and DIN 4108-2 are decisive.
+When selecting a simulation software, the validation should be evaluated in the context of the use case: for summer thermal protection in Germany, DIN 4108-2 is decisive, with EN ISO 13791 as the validation framework for the tool used.
 For international projects, ASHRAE 140 is the standard.
-For the British market, CIBSE TM 33 is relevant.
-VICUS Buildings covers the core validation through SimQuality and ASHRAE 140 and is progressively extending this with the European standards.
+For the British market, the listing as an approved DSM under the NCM is what counts; CIBSE TM 33 serves as a complementary validation report.
+VICUS Buildings covers the core validation through SimQuality and ASHRAE 140 and is progressively extending this with the historical CEN test-case sets.

 Further reading: Dynamic Building Simulation — what gets validated: the simulation method itself, Building Simulation Software Comparison — the tools being tested and their validation coverage, Summer Thermal Protection in Accordance with DIN 4108-2 — a practical application where validated software is essential.